Imagination: It’s Not Just in Your Head

 What Makes a Habit a Habit?

 The formation of habits offers a glimpse into the amazing power of our brains to adapt and change.

-Mindset Matters: Mistakes Can Be Great, Depending on How We View Them
+Mistakes Can Be Great, Depending on Our Mindset

 When it comes to mistakes our brains are pretty clever.
 Learn how our brains know we made a mistake, and how our mindset affects what happens next.